Neurorehabilitation of the Basal Ganglia

 - The 3 pathways in the basal ganglia (direct, indirect, and hyperdirect) and their relevance towards rehabilitation

-- Understanding the phasic input and tonic output concept of the basal ganglia
+- Phasic input and tonic output concept of the basal ganglia

-- Having the ability to link movement disorders to basal ganglionic structures
+- The ability to link movement disorders to basal ganglionic structures

 - Single vs complex joint movement on basal ganglionic activity